kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 ## Branch Creation
 The first time a specific branch is mentioned for the release instead of "master", for example:
 * `gcbmgr stage release-1.12 --build-at-head --nomock`

 Then behind the scenes anago will do a branch create and push.

 In the past, an additional action to protect the branch on GitHub was required, but this [is now automatic](https://github.com/kubernetes/release/issues/364#issuecomment-409772545) via prow’s branchprotector.
 This automation [runs once per day](https://github.com/kubernetes/test-infra/blob/a362b01ca57be7c170f7ef51c2f14dfd98986669/prow/cluster/branchprotector_cronjob.yaml#L1-L6).

 New release branch creation (for example: release-1.12) automatically also triggers an alpha.0 build for the subsequent release (for example: release-1.13).
+This means that the staging step will take about twice as long, as it will stage both versions `v1.12.0-beta.0` and `v1.13.0-alpha.0`.
+The release step will also take a bit (maybe a couple of minutes) longer, but not significantly.

-Once the branch is created, insert the patch release manager into the branch manager list in the prow configuration ([example](https://github.com/kubernetes/test-infra/blob/a362b01ca57be7c170f7ef51c2f14dfd98986669/prow/plugins.yaml#L151-L162)).
+Once the branch is created:
+- Insert the patch release manager into the branch manager list in the prow configuration ([example](https://github.com/kubernetes/test-infra/blob/a362b01ca57be7c170f7ef51c2f14dfd98986669/prow/plugins.yaml#L151-L162)).
+- Notify the [test-infra team](../test-infra), so they can setup the jobs & testgrid for the new branch.

 ## Beta Build
 Builds against a release-1.X branch are implicitly a next beta.
 The gcbmgr/anago scripting automatically finds and increments the current build number.